Skip to content

 • there is a one-to-many relationship between records in the tables, or

-• for tables with more than 10,000 records, or
+• the table has more than 10,000 records, or

 • the child dataset is a spatial layer and uses a spatial relationship to link to its parent